baeriswyln/eth-cs/docs/data/rtai/robustness.md

 This chapter covers two kinds of sound methods:

 - Scalable but incomplete: Box relaxation, DeepPoly relaxation
-- Not scalable but complete: MILP, Brand and Bound with Lagrange Multipliers and DeepPoly
+- Not scalable but complete: MILP, Branch and Bound with Lagrange Multipliers and DeepPoly

 ### Incomplete certifications